-Once the blastocyst is inside the uterine wall, this embryo begins receiving nourishment from the mother’s endometrial cells.1 Cells from the outside of the blastocyst interact with the mother’s endometrium to form the placenta and umbilical cord.2 Before the placenta has formed, however, the interaction of the embryonic cells and cells in the uterine wall creates a yolk sac.
-The yolk sac provides the embryo with nutrients from the mother before the placenta can function.
-The embryo’s first blood cells and future reproductive cells also form in the yolk sac.
-When the yolk sac is no longer needed, it will become part of the lining of the digestive system.3
+Once the blastocyst implants into the uterine wall, this embryo begins receiving nourishment from the mother.
+The cells on the outside of the blastocyst, called the trophoblasts, facilitate the implantation into the mother’s endometrium.
+These embryonic cells form the placenta and umbilical cord.1 During the second week, the embryo forms a yolk sac from some of the inner cells of the blastocyst.
+The embryo’s first blood cells and future reproductive cells form in the yolk sac.
+Later, the yolk sac becomes part of the lining of the digestive system.2

 Week 1 to 2